bpleines/ansible-infoblox/README.md

 A collection of roles featuring some of Infoblox's new integration in Core v2.5 to:
 1. Create zones and add host records at the next available ip addresses using a Name Server Group
-2. Start the DNS service on the gridmaster
+2. Start the DNS service on the Grid Master
 3. Predefine a Grid Master Candidate
 4. Predefine a Grid Member
 5. Join a Grid Master Candidate or Grid Member to a Grid